chenxuan520/cppweb/README.en.md

 ## Build the server

-- Under linux, ./install.sh is the installation script, you can install it by running.
+- Under linux, ./install.sh is the installation script, you can install it by running
 - [doc introduction](./doc/serverbuild.md)

 ## Framework introduction